-Call an ambulance it you need one
+Call an ambulance if you need one

-At the hospital:
+At the hospital

 Am I a public or private patient?

-When you go to hospital, you have the choice to be treated as a public or private patient.
-If you need immediate treatment, you may be treated as a public patient so that the hospital’s emergency team can take care of you right away.
+Australian residents with private health insurance can choose to be treated as a public or private patient.
+If you need immediate treatment, you may be treated as a public patient so the emergency team can take care of you right away.
 If you’re not critically injured and have time to make some decisions, you can review your options as a private patient.

 - Assistant surgeon

-- Specialist consultations
+- Specialist consultants

 - Other clinicians